SaaS Penetration Testing Services

 How to perform SaaS penetration testing?

-Cyphere’s Software as a Service (SaaS) security testing takes a more comprehensive approach in showing you the unknowns where your blind spots are.
-Whether it is due to compliance, customer pressures or other reasons, SaaS assessments sometimes take the form of vulnerability assessments, mobile application penetration testing and application security testing.
+Cyphere’s Software as a Service SaaS security testing takes a more comprehensive approach in showing you the unknowns where your blind spots are.
+Whether it is due to compliance, customer pressures or other reasons, SaaS assessments sometimes take the form of vulnerability assessmentsmobile application penetration testing and application security testing.

 SaaS penetration testing, also called “ethical hacking“, is conducted to identify, assess and exploit critical vulnerabilities to simulate a threat actor’s approach in real-time.
 It includes tailored advice on mitigating the identified risks with clear information about the likelihood and impact of successful attacks.